EitanGoldfrad/ios-sdk/README.md

 ```

 ## Step 2: Configure App Settings
-1. In Xcode, from target’s Build Settings tab, set “Enable Bitcode” option to ​ **NO.**
+1. In Xcode, from the target’s Build Settings tab, set “Enable Bitcode” option to ​ **NO.**
-2. from target’s Capabilities tab, enable Push Notifications.
+2. In the target’s Capabilities tab, enable Push Notifications.
-3. from target’s Capabilities tab, under Background modes, enable Location updates and Remote notifications.
+3. In the target’s Capabilities tab, under Background modes, enable Location updates and Remote notifications.

 ## Step 3: Configure permissions by adding the following into your info.plist file
 In the Project Navigator, right click on Info.plist, and choose "Open as" → "Source Code"